joannejavillo/code-refactoring/README.md

 **The user-friendly website**

->This is a code refractor assignment.
+>This is a code refactoring assignment.
 The reason for doing this is to make sure that this website is working properly and is accessible especially to those who have special needs.
 ---
 - Added the title of the website in the title
 - Changed header class to header